 Skip to content

-Finance And Batch Payment
+Payment Operations And Batch Payment

-This chapter focuses on day-to-day finance operations.
+This chapter focuses on day-to-day payment operations.
 Use it when you need to create, submit, review, or complete payment batches.
 If you need analysis, history, audit export, or reporting across many batches, continue to Reports And Audit.

 A batch payment usually follows this flow: